Breast Lift Surgery

 6 weeks after your breast uplift, you should be able to resume all kinds of sports and exercise again.

-After your breast uplift, your surgeon will ask you to wear a post-operative bra for a period of 2 to 5 weeks.
-This is a very important part of your breast uplift aftercare.
-The type of bra you will need and how long you need to wear it for will depend on what your surgeon recommends.
-The bra will help reduce swelling after the breast uplift and help achieve the best result possible.
+After your breast uplift, your surgeon will ask you to wear a post-operative compression garment or bra for anywhere between 2 to 5 weeks.
+This is an important part of the aftercare for your breast uplift.
+Wearing this compression bra helps reduce swelling and in turn helps get you the best result possible.

-- Scar massage – gently massaging your scar after your incisions have fully healed may help promote healing.
+- Gently massaging your scar only after your incisions have fully healed

 You will be able to see an immediate change in your breasts after your breast uplift.
-It may, however, take 6 to 12 months before you are able to appreciate the full cosmetic results of your breast uplift surgery.
+It may, however, take 6 to 12 months before you are able to appreciate the full cosmetic results of your breast uplift surgery as the swelling, bruising, and other factors settle and heal.

-It is important for you to research your breast uplift procedure well before deciding to go ahead with surgery.
+It is important for you to research and understand the basics of breast lift surgery well before agreeing to have surgery.
 Common breast uplift FAQs include the following:

 How much time do I have to take off work after a breast uplift?